 With his departure humanity lost an extra ordinarily precious life, and a source of inspiration to millions that came to an abrupt end.
 Extra ordinary lives have always been subjected to inhuman attacks and systematic annihilation in human society.
-It has happened with Joan of Arc, Martin Luther King Jr., Galileo, and many others who have stood for truth-absolute truth-beyond the comprehension of common psyche.
-Even the Son of God Jesus Christ was not spared.
+It has happened with Joan of Arc, Martin Luther King Jr., Galileo, and many others who have stood for truth-absolute truth, beyond the comprehension of common psyche.
+Even the Son of God The Jesus was not spared.

 The demise of The Mahatma created shock waves all over the world.
 Tears were unstoppable even in the eyes of those who had not seen him in real life.
 They wept as if they had lost a close relative.
 The UN lowered its flag, 110 countries mourned his departure from three to seven days.
 Government of India received 3441 and odd condolence messages from foreign nationals.
-Such a big respect and reverence for a man who held no position of authority, had no distinction of scientific or academic achievement to his credit, except that he was a simple, true, and rare human being had never happened in human history.
+Such a big respect and reverence for a man who held no position of authority, had no distinction of scientific or academic achievement to his credit, except that he was a simple, true, and rare human being.

-A real leader has to always take extra ordinary decisions contrary to the prevailing customs and practices in the society matching with the ideology he is pursuing, and such disciplined approach only make him a leader par excellence.
+A real leader has to always take extra ordinary decisions contrary to the prevailing customs and practices in the society matching with the his own ideology, and such disciplined approach only make him a leader par excellence.
 A true leader does things differently, of course, and The Mahatma has exhibited this exemplary quality through his own life as an example.

-When he was in the high school, one day during the visit of education inspector, he misspelled the word ‘kettle’ disregarding the recommendation of the class teacher to copy it from the student next to him as he felt that such an act was not right.
+When he was in the high school, one day during the visit of education inspector, he misspelled the word ‘kettle’ and refused to adhere to the recommendation of the class teacher to copy it from the student next to him, as he felt that such an act was not right.
 Such clarity of mind and intimacy to truth was evident in his life right from childhood as an indication that he was destined to cross the barriers of ordinary human limitations.

 He strongly believed in the universality of human soul, and the necessity to treat all human beings alike as part of that Universal Soul or “the children of God” in his own words.
 He strongly believed that “everything must be sacrificed if necessary for that one sentiment, universality”.
 This is a principle known to all Hindus and all human beings with average common sense irrespective of caste, creed, geographic, economical, or social identity.